Mathématique: Lantean Dream Team: Part 2

 “Not frail.”
 Athleisure Morgan pins their Morgan with a flint-gray look.
 “Inventive.
 Cunning.
 Deceitful.
 A true Child of Mab and an abandoned product of your downstream weaving.”

-“That may be,” their Morgan says.
-“But there’s nothing I can do about him.
+“That may be,” their Morgan says, “but there’s nothing I can do about him.
 I’m here for Daniel.
 To help him stop the war.
 I can’t risk any further action.
 You know how constrained I am.
 You must.”

 “You’re tremendously important, facet,” Morgan tells herself.
 “We’re within a double glamour.
 Many are looking, but none can see.
 Claim him.
 Let John Sheppard seat the stone.
 Your local Council allowed its removal from Altera.
 They’ll allow it to rest here.
 You can argue it’s a good sight safer than other places humanity might take it.”
 She gives herself a significant look.